evvskx/TrenOS/README.md

 # TrenOS
-Give your PC on Steroids!
+Get your PC on Steroids!